Sawai Mansingh Stadium

-The Sawai Mansingh Stadium is a cricket stadium in Jaipur, Rajasthan, India.
-It was named after Sawai Man Singh II, the former Maharaja of the state of Jaipur.
-It is situated at one corner of the PKMB.
-The stadium seats 30,000.
-As of July 2013, the stadium and grounds could be toured using Google Street View.
-As of 19 Aug 2017 it has hosted 1 Test and 19 ODIs.
+The Sawai Mansingh Stadium, popularly known as SMS Stadium, is a cricket stadium in Jaipur, Rajasthan, India.
+It was built during the reign of Sawai Man Singh II, the former Maharaja of the state of Jaipur.
+The stadium owned by the Government of Rajasthan and operated by RCA, having a seating capacity of about 30,000 spectators.
+The stadium is the home ground of Rajasthan Royals, a team in the Indian Premier League.

 History

 The Sawai Mansingh Stadium has hosted a solitary Test match, between India and Pakistan, starting in February 1987, when Pakistan President General Zia-ul-Haq crossed the border to watch the second day's play as part of his "Cricket for Peace" initiative.